Hapizeekem/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-more singly linked tests
+## More Singly Linked Lists

-Learning Objectives
+### Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of the project, you are expected to be able to explain to anyone, without the help of Google:

-General
+#### General

-How to use linked lists
+- How to use linked lists
-Start to look for the right source of information without too much help
+- Start to look for the right source of information without too much help